oalan-assignments/twitter-evq-config-loader/README.md

 ### Future Work/Discussion

+* No dependency Injection but created contracts and concrete implementations.
+Can be easily implemented once there are more than one implementations
+*
 * Distributing workers with actors (akka-remote/akka-cluster)
 * Handle duplicate groups and keys
 * Use bloom filter for faster response